Lost Wax Casting

 We are often asked how we make our jewelry.
 So we thought we'd show you what we do.
-We make our handmade jewelry, from start to finish, here in our studio using the lost wax casting process.
+We make our handcrafted jewelry, from start to finish, here in our studio using the lost wax casting process.
 Lost wax casting is an ancient art form.
 The oldest known examples of objects created using lost wax casting date back to 3700 B.C.

 Here's how we use the method in our studio today.